 The Countryside Stewardship UPDATED Manual Chapter 5.4 explains how an applicant should consult on the historic environment.
 Rural Payments Agency are working in partnership with the umbrella body for professional archaeologists and historic records specialist staff associated with Local Authorities - ALGAO - and also with Historic England (formerly English Heritage).
 This website provides a web portal for all CS pre-application consultations to be logged/sent digitally.

 A HEFER Request is sent by the SHINE web portal to:

 - the relevant Local Authority Historic Environment Service(s) for them to add known historic environment features (above and below-ground archaeological sites, historic buildings and landscape features) as SHINE features and to add management recommendations for each site (Higher Tier only).

-- Historic England where a designated historic asset (Scheduled Monument, Registered Park or Registered Battlefield) is present within the consultation area; Historic England will always provide a response.
+- Historic England where a designated historic asset (Scheduled Monument, Registered Park or Registered Battlefield) is present within the consultation area.

 Responses will be completed within 20 working days from request - completed in part automatically where a Local Authority is unable to contribute.

-A CS Applicant (and NE Adviser) will receive an email containing a link to download each completed Response.
+A CS Applicant (and RPA/NE adviser) will receive an email containing a link to download each completed Response.

 A Mid-Tier HEFER Response will consist of a series of HEFER Maps in PDF form showing all SHINE and designated features within the consultation area, at various scales) and a HEFER Report, tabling each feature and information on what form it takes, how significant management would be, and for designated assets, management recommendations.
 A Higher Tier HEFER Response adds management recommendations for every SHINE feature in the consultation area.
 Please also refer to the Understanding Your HEFER - tips for applicants.